perfana/perfana-gatling-workshop/docs/exercise-10.md

 * Requirements
 * Benchmark thresholds

-Requirement are simple checks if a metric is "smaller than" or "greater than" a specified value.
+Requirement are simple checks to validate if a metric is "smaller than" or "greater than" a specified value.
 For instance: "The percentage of failed transactions during the test should be smaller than 1"

-The benchmark thresholds are used to check if metric deviation between test runs are within a specified range.
-That can be within an absolute or relative range.
+The benchmark thresholds are used to check if metric deviation between test runs are within a specified range, absolute or relative.
 An example: "The allowed deviation between two test runs in average response times should not be greater than 25%"

 Now let's add some KPI's to our test!